george-q-liu/george-q-liu/README.md

 <br />

-*A Industrious Software Engineer who Loves to Convert Thoughts into Code with Previous Industry Experiences.*
+*A Industrious Software Engineer who Loves to Convert Thoughts into Code.*

-*A Strong Communicator with Extensive Experience in Computer Science Teaching Assistant, CS Department Tutor.*
+*A Strong Communicator with Experience in CS Teaching Assistant, CS Department Tutor.*

 * 😊 Thank you so much for visiting my profile and I hope you have a wonderful day! *